eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement 19

-A Wallet Unit MUST NOT share the user's optionally assigned Pseudonym aliases with any Relying Party.
+A Wallet Unit SHALL NOT share the User's optionally assigned Pseudonym aliases with any Relying Party.

 > Rationale: The aliases are a convenience thing for users and they should be allowed to choose them as they like without having to consider whether it contains sensitive data or not.